brunogarcia/langchain-linkedin-twitter/README.md

 # Langchain + Linkedin + Twitter

-A Langchain project with data from Linkedin and Twitter.
+A [Langchain](https://langchain.readthedocs.io/) project that create a summary of a person based on the scraped data from Linkedin and Twitter.

 This project is part of the course [Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/).